hackgvl/leaflet-google-sheets-template/README.md

 If you want the first tab then use gid=0 above.
 If you want another tab in the Google Sheet then open that tab in you browser and look in the URL for gid=########## and use that value.

 ### Using PHP to Convert Google Sheets CSV to a GeoJSON File
-Take the "CSV data source URL" you just constructed and insert it in the $spreadsheet_url varaible near the top of google-spreadsheet-to-geojson.php
+Take the "CSV data source URL" you just constructed and insert it in the $googleSpreadsheetUrl variable near the top of google-spreadsheet-to-geojson.php

 The column values are used in this example to generate the GeoJSON are hard-coded to include 3 fields: title, longitude, and latitude.
 If you're using more than these three fields in your GeoJSON output then it will be necessary to  update the field names in the $spreadsheetData array structure of google-spreadsheet-to-geojson.php.